HgeX/warehouse-frontend/README.md

 Vaasa University of Applied Sciences - Introduction to Programming, Final Assignment

 ## Task
 Develop a mobile-friendly system for the workers of a fictional warehouse.
 Since databases and backend servers haven't been discussed in this course, most functionalities (such as adding comments, updating orders) are completely dummy.
-No frameworks such as ReactJS or VueJS were used, the single page application effect is achieved using vanilla JavaScript *(How painful it was?
+No frameworks such as ReactJS or VueJS were used, the single page application feel is achieved using vanilla JavaScript *(How painful it was?
 Yes.)*.

 ## Requirements
 - Login page requiring an email address and a password.
 Since this website would count as a companies internal system, no registration functionality was required.